mattbierner/blog.mattbierner.com/_posts/2016-10-30-beyond-the-void-star.md

 "What are they like?"
 Bexxel asks as we crowd together to look out the window.
 The cratered surface of New Hyrd shimmers below.
 On the horizon, plumes of yellow dust rise high into the thin atmosphere.

-"It's been a while," replies Psye, ans there's something in her voice.
+"It's been a while," replies Psye, and there's something in her voice.

 "Don't worry there Bexxel," Axel offers cheerfully, "They're all bloodthirsty cannibals of course, but really quite friendly..."